phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: symlib.read_branches(sim_dir)

-   Reads information about the time-independent properties of every halo in the simulation, not just the subhalos of central.
+   Reads information about the time-independent properties of every halo in the simulation, not just the subhalos of target host.
 Each element corresonds to a single branch in the tree (i.e. the evolution of a single halo over time) and gives information on the properties and location of the branch.

    The full strucutre of this merger tree is too large of a topic to be covered here.
 A writeup can be found on the :doc:`Getting Started <getting_started>` page.